French ship Apollon (1788): Construction and career

 In 1790, Apollon was the flagship of Charles Louis du Chilleau de La Roche, in Brest.
 Between 1791 and 1793, she was based in Saint-Domingue.
+The ship participated in the French expedition to Sardinia.
 During the Siege of Toulon, her commanding officer, Captain Imbert, negotiated the surrender of the town with Admiral Hood aboard HMS Victory.
-After the siege, she ferried 1,500 anti-revolutionary prisoners to Rochefort, where most of them were executed.
+After the siege, Apollon ferried 1,500 anti-revolutionary prisoners to Rochefort, where most of them were executed.
 She took part in the battle of the Glorious First of June, and the Croisière du Grand Hiver ("Campaign of the Great Winter") in 1794–1795.

-She was eventually broken up in 1798.
+The ship was eventually broken up on 6 June 1798.